flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 Move files to trash.

-### Step 3.2
+**3.2**

-If you don't use the `SceneDelegate.swift`, remove reference to it in the `Info.plist`.
+If you don't use the `SceneDelegate.swift` file, remove the reference to it in the `Info.plist`.

-Open the `Info.plist` file for the in the App Clip group.
+Open the `Info.plist` file in the App Clip group.
 Delete the entire dictionary entry for `Application Scene Manifest`.

 {% include app-figure.md